Understanding your audience is the most critical thing you need to do in marketing.

 Infegy Text Analytics

 Infegy Atlas is a social media and text analytics platform.
 Before I became a paying customer, I classified them more as a social listening tool, but that’s not an accurate description.
-They are more of a consumer research and intelligence platform.
+They are more of a consumer research and competitive intelligence platform.

 The platform thrives more on analyzing and comparing audiences than building them.
 However, they have “Audience Segments,” which must be built by an internal team at Infegy, and it could take 3-5 days to get it done.
 Also, unlike the other audience software tools, Infegy doesn’t show you who the audience members are once you build the query.
 Other than that, they have one of the best analytics tools on the market.